For nearly fifty years orchestra leader Guy Lombardo rang in the new year with millions watching and listening.

 I became familiar with Lombardo because of my father.
 He was a huge fan of his and would tell me he watched him every New Year’s Eve.
 Even after they ended Lombardo’s New Year’s Eve broadcasts my father continued to listen to his Lombardo records every December 31st.
 Lombardo was always a presence in our house.

 Watching clips of those old New Year’s Eve shows they look so quaint, yet classy compared to what we see today.
 It really looks worlds away from the shows that now play on New Years Eve.
 Most of them are such over-produced, dull and shallow broadcasts I can never endure them.
 Bland hosts attempting humorous banter introducing lip sync’d musical performances.
-They’ll really grueling to sit through.
+They’re really grueling to sit through.

 I could see how Lombardo’s New Years Eve shows were the perfect thing to have on in the background of parties throughout the 20th century.
 It was like playing a record and having his music fill the rooms while everyone was drinking, joking and reminiscing about the past year.
 It’s a very elegant kind of way to ring in the New Year, compared to listening to today’s hosts tell unfunny jokes and see people wave at the cameras in Times Square.